YinHK-gameDev/unity-learn/input/Input System/Using an Actions Asset.md

         // instantiate the actions wrapper class
         actions = new ExampleActions();

-        // for the "jump" action, we add a callback method for when it is performed actions.Player.jump.performed += OnJump;
+        // Access specific Action map "Player" & the "jump" action, we add a callback method for when it is performed actions.Player.jump.performed += OnJump;
     }

     void Update()
     {
+        // Access specific Action map "Player" & the "move" action,
         // our update loop polls the "move" action value each frame Vector2 moveVector = actions.Player.move.ReadValue<Vector2>();
     }